Bench Dips: How To Do, Muscles Worked and Form

 Takeaways

-Bench dip is the best bodyweight exercise because it works your triceps the most, but it also works your chest and your anterior deltoid.
+Bench dip is the best bodyweight exercise because it works your triceps the most and your chest and anterior deltoid.

-Regardless of your fitness goals, dips are a great addition to the workout plan.
+Dips are a great addition to the workout plan regardless of your fitness goals.

 Stay Fit, Live A Happy and Healthy Life